 The 5-gallon bucket and bokashi starter material make it easy to begin fermenting your organic waste right inside your kitchen.
 The airtight seal ensures that no smells escape, according to reviewers.
 The end result from this indoor compost bin is a fermented product that needs to buried in our garden or added to a traditional composter for additional processing.
 However, the benefit is a quick turn-around time for processing organic waste and very rich nutrients for your plants.

 A food recycler is another option if you’re looking for a countertop composter.
-Using heat and a grinder, this machine from Food Cycle Science processes waste into a reduced mixture that can be added to a worm bin or outdoor composter.
-It’s particularly useful for food scraps that are slow to decompose in traditional worm bins or compost piles, like bones and eggshells or items that are prone to odors or attracting pests, like meat and dairy products.
+Using heat and a grinder, this machine electrically processes waste into a reduced mixture that can be added to a worm bin or outdoor composter.
+It’s particularly useful for food scraps that are slow to decompose in traditional worm bins or compost piles, like bones and eggshells, or items that are prone to odors or attracting pests, like meat and dairy products.

 Activated charcoal filters are one means of controlling odors of indoor compost bins.
 This compost bin from Utopia Kitchen includes two charcoal filters to cut back on odors.
 The filters can be soaked in warm soapy water for regular cleaning and a quick refresh to keep them working for months at a time.